codeface-io/SwiftObserver/README.md

 `Promise` is a rudimentary promise implementation.
 It's enough to chain asynchronous calls and make them more managable.

-`Promise` is part of SwiftObserver because Combine's `Future` is unfortunately not a practical solution for one-shot asynchronous calls, and depending on `PromiseKit` might not be necessary in reasonably simple contexts.
-Also, integrating promises as regular observables yields some synergies and consistency.
+`Promise` is part of SwiftObserver because Combine's `Future` is unfortunately not a practical solution for one-shot asynchronous calls, and to depend on `PromiseKit` might be unnecessary in reasonably simple contexts.
+Also, integrating promises as regular observables yields some consistency and synergy.

 ```swift
 func getID() -> Promise<Result<Int, Error>> {